ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Baron Draxon Greenscales baron to the north.
 He is the green dragonborne working with the goblins.

-Golden barley inn is where we can find the baron
+Golden Barley inn is where we can find the baron

 Diamond fang filled King Ron Goldenstein

-Gary is tall human that manages the inn
+Gary is tall human that manages the Golden Barley inn

 Draxon is actually in too tall terry's inn